 11. Cardboard Tube Rocket

-These cardboard tube rockets are so colourful and gorgeous!
+These cardboard tube rockets are so colorful and gorgeous!
 What a perfect project for summer break—and all you’ll need are a few basic supplies!

 Read the full tutorial: Cardboard Tube Rocket